kepelrs/nestjs-prisma-crud/docs/docs/quickstart.md

     npm i -g nestjs-prisma-crud-schematics
     ```

-2. Generate the entire crud module with the following command (replace **post** with some your table's name from your Prisma schema):
+2. Generate the entire crud module with the following command (replace **post** with your table's name from your Prisma schema):

     ```
     nest g -c nestjs-prisma-crud-schematics crud-resource post